djdallmann/GamingPCSetup/CONTENT/DOCS/POSTINSTALL/README.md

          powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61
          Go to Windows power options and enable Ultimate Performance power plan.
          ```
+14. Core Parking (Windows 11 and later)
+    * Starting with Windows 11 all built-in power plans have core parking enabled by default including the High Performance and Ultimate Performance power plans.
+    * Setting Core Parking Min Cores value to 100% will disable Windows core parking algorithm, this can be configured for both P-Cores (CPMINCORES) and E-Cores (CPMINCORES1).
+    * Windows 11 has many scheduler optimizations such as those used with Intel Thread Director, these settings may influence those optimizations.
+         ```
+         Run the following commands using cmd.exe as administrator to disable core parking on the current power plan. powercfg -setacvalueindex scheme_current sub_processor CPMINCORES 100
+         powercfg -setacvalueindex scheme_current sub_processor CPMINCORES1 100
+         powercfg -setactive scheme_current
+         ```
-14. Disable Windows Updates
+15. Disable Windows Updates
     * Registry change below will stop windows from downloading and installing new updates, it also prevents forced updates after X days (paused updates).
       * This sets a custom Windows Server Update Services (WSUS) configuration to null value, so it always returns "up to date" and disables store automatic app updates.
-      * This is more ideal than trying to disable all the windows update services (wuaserv, waasmedicsvc, usosvc etc) and scheduled tasks that re-enable/initiate update services.
+      * This is more ideal than trying to disable all the windows update services (wuaserv, waasmedicsvc, usosvc etc) and scheduled tasks that restore windows update services.
       * Reference: https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device
     ```
     Windows Registry Editor Version 5.00